canonical/edgex-config-provider/examples/device-mqtt/res/README.md

 # Device MQTT Config
-This directory contains the example configuration files that are provided to a consumer Device MQTT snap.
+This directory contains the example configuration files that are provided to a consumer `edgex-device-mqtt` snap.